preciousvictory/Launch-Countdown-Timer/README.md

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.-->

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Example resource 1](https://www.w3schools.com/cssref/css3_pr_background.php) - This helped me to  understand on how add a back.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept. -->
+- [Example resource 2](https://blog.avada.io/css/card-hover-effects), [](https://www.w3schools.com/howto/howto_css_flip_card.asp)- This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.

 ## Author